moseschmiedel/bachelor-thesis/text/thesis.typ

 state to another.
 This is done in the event handler functions by setting the state via the helper function `SetState(NodeState_t next_state)` and calling `QueueLoraLocatorTask()` to signal the scheduler to run the `LoraLocator_Process()` function again.
-The corresping code can be found in the listing below on lines 5 and 6.
+The corresponding code can be found in the listing below on lines 5 and 6.

 #figure(caption: "Example state change in transmission-done event handler")[
     #sourcecode[